brusq-RH/hands_on_tower_150621/1-intro/README.md

 ![VS code PWD](images/vscode-pwd.png)

 Use the password provided on the lab landing page to login into the code-server web UI, you can close the Welcome tab.
-Now open a new terminal by heading to the menu item Terminal at the top of the page and select New Terminal.
+Now open a new terminal by heading to the menu item **Terminal** at the top of the page and select **New Terminal**.
 A new section will appear in the lower half of the screen and you will be greeted with a prompt:

 ![VS code terminal](images/vscode-terminal.png)